cRYP70n-13/Node_Authentication/README.md

 # Authentication in NodeJS

-- [ ] Connecting to MongoDB & Redis
+- [x] Connecting to MongoDB & Redis
+- [x] the register route and middlewares